aaronparker/aaronparker.github.io/_posts/2013-03-16-sequencing-mozilla-firefox-with-app-v-5-x.md

 # First Run Tasks and Primary Feature Block

 If the steps above have been followed for exclusions, installation and configuration of Firefox, there will be no first run tasks to complete.
 Additionally the resultant package will be reasonably small so there is no need to create the Primary Feature Block.
-Because you don&#8217;t need to complete first run tasks or create the Primary Feature Block, you could automate the entire end-to-end process of creating a Firefox package using the App-V 5 Sequencer PowerShell module.
+Because you don't need to complete first run tasks or create the Primary Feature Block, you could automate the entire end-to-end process of creating a Firefox package using the App-V 5 Sequencer PowerShell module.

 # Automating the Firefox sequence